groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - seperation of sensitive and non sensitive treatments of the two zones on to two distinct machines
-- To use of a minimaliste linux system with the absolute minimum of software pre-installé.
+- To use of a minimalist linux system with the absolute minimum of software pre-installed.
 We have chosen to use the [Tiny Core Linux](http://tinycorelinux.net/) operating system because it is regularly updated with a minimal installation (12 megabytes) including only the linux kernel, busybox and a few boot scripts.
 No service is started by default
-- Additional dependances are avoid wherever possible.
+- Additional dependances are avoided wherever possible.
 For example perl, python, ... are not installed as the scripting language "ash" is already available.
 - Each of the machines of the DSAS has two network interfaces, with one serving only for the interconnexion between the two machines.
 One of the machines is interconnected via the additional